 Audits can happen to anyone, even if they think there’s nothing for the IRS to audit them on!
 Oftentimes these audits are just a “check-up” type audit and not anything major.
 But it never hurts to be proactive when dealing with tax return audit notices from the IRS or state agencies – even though most people will get past this audit without any problems.

 It could also mean that something wrong has happened where some income (or deduction) hasn’t been reported.

 There are many audit triggers that could result in an audit from the IRS.

 If you have been self-employed and haven’t fulfilled your tax obligations, then it’s going to make it easier for a government agency such as the Internal Revenue Service (IRS) to audit you because they know with certainty that there will be mistakes or inconsistencies on their end when compiling your taxes.

-The first thing you should do if you receive notice of an audit is contacting a lawyer – this way they can help advise how best to deal with the situation.
+The first thing you should do if you receive notice of an audit is contacting a lawyer or federal prison consulting firm – this way they can help advise how best to deal with the situation.

 You’ll need more information than what was included in the notice letter about who/what type of audit and why so speak up!

 Your Business Has a Lot of Cash Transactions

 IRS audit rates are always in the news.
 But what you may not know is that business owners with large cash transactions can also be audited by the IRS.
 Businesses with a lot of cash transactions could come under audit for various reasons:

 - The amount of money coming into or going out of your business;